ucsb-seclab/CVEX/README.md

 ## Contributions

-To contribute a new CVEX record, create a pull request for a new subfolder inside https://github.com/ucsb-seclab/CVEX-records with the following infrastructure:
+To contribute a new CVEX record, create a pull request for a new subfolder inside https://github.com/ucsb-seclab/CVEX-records with the following structure:
 ```
 CVE-XXXX-YYYYY
 ├── cvex.yml